JKrishnasairoshith/CS625-HW1/HW1-report.md

 What happens when you replace `markCircle()` with `markSquare()`?

+When you replace markCircle() with markSquare(), the data points on the scatterplot will change from circles to squares.
+The shape of the marks will alter, but the data points and the relationships they represent will remain the same.
+Essentially, this is a visual change, where each point is rendered as a square instead of a circle.

 What happens when you replace `markCircle()` with `markPoint()`?

+markPoint() is typically used for points or individual marks in a scatterplot, similar to markCircle().
+The main difference is that markCircle() renders the points as circles, while markPoint() may not explicitly define the shape unless specified.
+In some cases, markPoint() defaults to the standard point marker shape, which may be a smaller, simpler version of a circle.
+If no specific shape is set for markPoint(), it may have a different visual appearance from markCircle().

 What change do you need to make to swap the x and y axes on the scatterplot?

+To swap the x and y axes in a scatterplot, you would need to swap the encoding of the x and y fields in your Vega-Lite specification.
+For example, if the

+original code has:
+"encoding": {
+  "x": {"field": "fieldX", "type": "quantitative"}, "y": {"field": "fieldY", "type": "quantitative"}
+}
+You would change it to:
+"encoding": {
+  "x": {"field": "fieldY", "type": "quantitative"}, "y": {"field": "fieldX", "type": "quantitative"}
+}
+This swaps the fields used for the x and y axes.

 Insert the bar chart image here